With More Time, Travel for Less

 After returning to Christchurch for a day and a half of walking and exploring the city, and making the last call for latte at Starbucks on a Sunday afternoon, we began the long journey home.
 We never toured the North Island, nor did we get to the Fiordland National Park or Milford Sound.
 But that gives us a reason to go back someday.

-Travel in Australia and New Zealand
+Budget Travel in Australia and New Zealand

 Use your credit card whenever possible to get the best conversion rate.
 Also, your bank statement gives you some travel history.